frederic-perez/AmE-dictionary/data/idioms.md

 __get this show on the road__ To promptly begin or get something started.
 __get through to (someone or something)__ To make someone understand what you are trying to say.
 __get to grips__
-__get to know__ To start to be familiar with someone or something.
+__get to know__ :two: To start to be familiar with someone or something.
 If you get to know someone, you find out what they are like by spending time with them. _It took a while to get to know the city properly._ _The new neighbors were getting to know each other._
 __get to the point__ To talk directly about the most important part or topic.
 __get under someone’s skin__ :two::hammer:
 __get wind of something__ :two::hammer: